 The Members of Parliament designated by the Conference of Presidents to have access to the sensitive information shall be bound by the requirement to maintain confidentiality.
 Any Member who breaches that requirement shall be replaced on the special committee by another Member designated by the Conference of Presidents.
 In that connection, the Member guilty of a breach of the requirement may, prior to his/her exclusion from the special committee, be heard by the Conference of Presidents, which shall hold a special meeting in camera.
-In addition to his/her exclusion from the special committee, the Member responsible for leaking information may, if appropriate, be the subject of judicial proceedings pursuant to the relevant legislation in force.
+In addition to his/her exclusion from the special committee, be the subject of judicial proceedings pursuant to the relevant legislation in force.